Fraud Lawyers in Sydney NSW: What to do if Charged

 The duration of the offence speaks to the amount of planning or cover-up involved.
 In general, the law takes carefully-planned crimes more seriously than impulsive ones because they show greater criminal intent.

-What was the motive for the offence?
+What was the motive behind the offence?

 If the motive was simply greed, the court will take that into account.
 However, if there were mitigating factors – for example, if the defendant obtained money by fraudulent means in order to pay a family member’s medical bills – the court will also consider this motive during sentencing.

-How sophisticated planning involved in the offence?
+How sophisticated was the planning involved in the offence?

 Just like length of time, complexity of the offences speaks to intent.
 If the incidence of fraud required a great deal of organization and effort, the sentence will most likely be harsher.